Skip to content

 Closing costs include the myriad fees for the services and expenses required to finalize a mortgage.
 In addition to down payment, buyer has expenses associated with home purchase, about 2-3% of the sale price for: Closing Costs (1-1.5% of the sale price) and Pre-Paids (1-1.5% of sale price).

 Lender will disclose these fees to you.
-Couple of days before closing you will receive Settlement Statement Costs that will include exact expenses.
+A couple of days before closing, you will receive Settlement Statement Costs that will include the exact expenses.
 The list is inclusive of fees you may see included on the Settlement Statement, but it’s not likely that your loan will include all of the fees listed here.

 Many professionals work on a real estate transaction, these costs pay for their services.

-Origination Fee — This covers the lender’s administrative costs.
-It’s usually about 1 percent of the total loan but you can sometimes find mortgages with no origination fee.
+- Origination Fee — This covers the lender’s administrative costs.
+It’s usually about 1% of the total loan but you can sometimes find mortgages with no origination fee.

-Closing Fee or Escrow Fee — Escrow company fee for overseeing oversees the closing as an independent party in your home purchase.
+- Closing Fee or Escrow Fee — Escrow company fee for overseeing the closing as an independent party in your home purchase.

-Lender’s Title Insurance Policy — Paid by Buyer, this is insurance to assure the lender that you own the home and the lender’s mortgage is a valid lien, and it protects the lender if there is a problem with the title.
+- Lender’s Title Insurance Policy — Paid by Buyer, this insurance is purchased to assure the lender that you own the home and the lender’s mortgage is a valid lien, and it protects the lender if there is a problem with the title.

 These are your expenses paid in advance.

-Attorney Fee — If you decide to hire an attorney to review the closing documents, paid directly to the attorney.
+- Attorney Fee — If you decide to hire an attorney to review the closing documents, you pay directly to the attorney.
 This is not required.
 If you work for a large company, such as Microsoft, you might be enrolled in their ARAG group legal plan and the attorney can review these docs for free.